 With the power to conjure up memories—and create new ones—the right scent can transform a room.
 Smell is one of the first things we notice when we enter a space, so create a warm welcome by arranging reed diffusers and scented candles around your home.
 Different scents will capture different moods; select light and breezy fragrances for the kitchen and bathroom and look for warmer aromas for the sitting room and bedroom.
 Anything with spiced or woody notes will create an instant fall feeling.

 When your guests finally arrive, you’ll want to enjoy spending time in their company.
 Save yourself the hassle of running back-and-forth to the kitchen by stocking a home bar with all the drinks, glassware and serveware you need for a good time.
 “Create a relaxed atmosphere where guests can help themselves by having stylish bar accessories and a selection of glasses on hand—the right one makes all the difference,” says Sue.
 “Don’t forget a good tray or two to transport your drinks from one room to the other.”

 Plan ahead by pre-cutting any fruit and garnishes, which can be arranged in decorative dishes, and fill decanters with your favorite wine.
 An ice bucket and cocktail shaker are essential when serving aperitifs before dinner.
 Read our guide to the ultimate home bar for further inspiration.

-Once you’ve followed all of these steps, there’s only one thing left to do: gather your nearest and dearest together for a celebration to remember.
-Happy holidays!
+Once you’ve followed all of these steps, there’s only one thing left to do: invite your nearest and dearest to celebrate the festivities.
+We’ll leave the guest list to you…